PvGGit/pv-retrieval/README.md

 --source-config - Specifies a filepath for a kubeconfig-file for use with the source Kubernetes cluster.
 Takes precedence over the KUBECONFIG environment variable.
 If --source-config is not specified, the script will attempt to retrieve a filepath from the KUBECONFIG environment variable.

 --retrieve-pvs  - Retrieves PVs and their associated filepath from the source cluster.
-Defaults to namespace default if no argument is passed.